Ehsan-aghapour/ARMCL-pipe-all/README.md

 ./graph_file --threads=4 --threads2=2 --partition_point=3 --partition_point2=5 --order=G-L-B --n=60 --image=data_dir/images/ --data=data_dir/ --labels=data_dir/label.txt
 <br/>
 <br/>
---threads: Number of threads for Big cluster.
+--threads: Number of threads for Big cluster.<br/>
---threads2: Number of threads for little cluster.
+--threads2: Number of threads for little cluster.<br/>
 --partition_point: The first partitioning point.
-First partitioning will happen after layer specified with this argument.
+First partitioning will happen after layer specified with this argument.<br/>
---partition_point2: The second partitioning point. second partitioning will happen after layer specified with this argument.
+--partition_point2: The second partitioning point. second partitioning will happen after layer specified with this argument.<br/>
 --order: The order of components in the pipeline.
 (G:GPU, B:CPU Big cluster, L:CPU Little cluster).
-For example G-B-L order means first subgraph runs in GPU, Second subgraph runs in CPU Big cluster and third subgraph runs in CPU little cluster.
+For example G-B-L order means first subgraph runs in GPU, Second subgraph runs in CPU Big cluster and third subgraph runs in CPU little cluster.<br/>
 --n: Number or runs.
-For example 60 means running graph for 60 frames.
+For example 60 means running graph for 60 frames.<br/>

 The following image, data and lablels should specified if you want to run the graph for real data.
-But if you want to run the network for dummy data (random data and image) do not specify this arguments:
+But if you want to run the network for dummy data (random data and image) do not specify this arguments:<br/>
---image: dir which include image files. graph will run for images inside this dir.
+--image: dir which include image files. graph will run for images inside this dir.<br/>
---data: dir of graph parameters.
+--data: dir of graph parameters.<br/>
---labels: label file
+--labels: label file<br/>